 We say we love our kids no matter what, but accepting your children for who they are can turn out to be a struggle.
-Learn how to love your child unconditionally.
+Learn what it means to love your child unconditionally:

-When we were pregnant, we may have imagined what our kids would be like.
+When you were pregnant, you may have imagined what your child would be like.

-Maybe we thought she’d be the little showman.
-The three-year-old who’d charm friends and family with her humor and wit.
-Or we thought she’d be the next child prodigy who could solve puzzles in record time.
-Or we looked forward to long hours of sweet slumber as we hold a calm baby in our arms.
+Maybe you thought she’d be the little showman who’d charm friends and family with her humor and wit.
+Or you thought she’d be the next child prodigy who could solve puzzles in record time.
+Perhaps you looked forward to long hours of sweet slumber as you hold a calm baby in your arms.

-The little showman we expected is introverted and shies away from relatives and friends.
-The child prodigy, we realize, is rare for a reason.
+The little showman you expected is introverted and shies away from relatives and friends.
+A child prodigy, you realize, is rare for a reason.
 And the calm baby?
 She’s instead a colicky one who cries all night.

-This isn’t what we imagined.
-And the difference between expectation and reality doesn’t match our perceptions of parenthood.
-We want to enjoy being a parent, but we find it hard when what we imagined is so different from what we have.
+This isn’t what you imagined.
+And the difference between expectation and reality doesn’t match your perception of parenthood.
+You want to enjoy being a parent, but find it hard when what you imagined is so different from what you have.

 That’s the trouble with family.
-Our friends, our partners—these are folks we choose.
-We decided we got along with friends and parted ways with those you didn’t.
-We chose to spend our lives with our partners for many reasons.
+Friends, partners—these are people you chose.
+You decided you got along with friends and parted ways with those you didn’t.
+You chose to spend your life with your partner for many reasons.

 On accepting your children for who they are